mienaiyami/yomikiru/README.md

 ## Who is this app for?

-- For people who prefer to download and read manga/manhwa (from services like hakuneko or tachidesk).
+- For people who prefer to download and read manga/manhwa (from services like hakuneko, tachidesk, torrents, etc.).
 - For people who download manga in batch.
 - For people who have a lot of manga and want to read them in organized way.
 - For people who want better reading experience, be it manhwa (vertical scroll with no gap), manga (2 pages per row, custom gap between rows, click mode with left-to-right or right-to-left and more), or epub (custom font size, magrins, font family and more).